PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ### GitHub

 You can also obtain your apps directly from their GitHub repositories.
 In most cases, there would be a pre-built APK for you to download.
-You can verify the signature of the downloaded using apksinger:
+You can verify the signature of the downloaded using apksigner:

-- Install the [Android Studio](https://developer.android.com/studio) which includes `apksinger`.
+- Install [Android Studio](https://developer.android.com/studio) which includes `apksigner`.
 On macOS, `apksigner` can be found at `~/Library/Android/sdk/build-tools/<version>/apksigner`.
 - Run `apksigner verify --print-certs --verbose myCoolApp.apk` to verify the certificate of the apk.

 After you have verified the signature of the apk and installed it on your phone, there are several strategies you can use to keep the application up-to-date.